REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Pennsylvania firefly Photuris pennsylvanica C

-Gall fly Eurosta solidaginis freeze-tolerant larval galls on goldenrod
+Gall fly Eurosta solidaginis freeze-tolerant larval galls on goldenrod FM

 Deer fly Chrysops, sp.

 Mosquito Culex, sp.
-F
+FM

 Molluscs